 Napa in and of itself makes for its own vacation, and there are a variety of ways to navigate the valley.
 It’s home to 16 different sub-AVAs, each offering a unique terroir and wine range of wine styles and production practices.
 We could go on and on with recommendations in the region, but it’s really a matter of personal preference.

 Now, onto the wineries.
 We list some of the best Napa Valley wineries to visit in this guide if you’re looking for a self-guided experience.

 Napa is also home to a number of tour operators that offer guided and unique visitation experiences.
 Some of our reader’s favorites include this private guided tour of Napa operated by Bliss Wine Tours.
 However, our favorite is this wine, bike and picnic tour.
 Day trips are also offered that leave from San Francisco.

 You are reading “Los Angeles to Napa Valley Road Trip Itinerary” Back To Top

-things to do near me, los Angeles to napa, California road trip, itineraries: top wineries and vineyards to visit
+things to do near me, Los Angeles to napa, California road trip, itineraries: recent California travel guides and itineraries

 If you enjoyed this guide, consider joining the Winetraveler Facebook Group for additional insight and travel inspiration around the world.
+Be sure to also follow us on Twitter and Instagram.
 You can also browse our latest articles and travel guides.
 Let us know your favorite places to visit in California in the comment section below!